akornatskyy/wheezy.web/doc/tutorial.rst

             #response.cache_dependency.append('d_list')
             return response

-Finally let add a trigger that cause the invalidation to occur in cache.
+Finally let's add a trigger, that causes the invalidation to occur in cache.
 Import cached from config module::

     from config import cached

-Modify ``AddHandler`` so on successful commit the content cache for ``ListHandler`` response is invalidated::
+Modify ``AddHandler`` so that, on successful commit, the content cache for ``ListHandler`` response is invalidated::

     class AddHandler(BaseHandler):